mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.13/release-notes/1.13.10/index.md

 - An unknown response code was received when querying DC/OS health endpoints.
 (COPS-5915, COPS-5979, D2IQ-65296, D2IQ-69169)
 - Unmounting external persistent volumes in Mesos.
 (COPS-5920, D2IQ-65497)
 - The dcos-diagnostics component now rate limits diagnostic checks to avoid performance slowdowns in large clusters.
 (COPS-5915)
-- A master node was not able to rejoin a cluster after failure/restart when another master is offline or being upgraded.
+- A master node was not able to rejoin a cluster after failure/restart when another master was offline or being upgraded.
 (COPS-1754)
 - Selecting *Enter* in the Secret ID textbox, reloaded the DC/OS UI.
 (D2IQ-14964)
 - Tasks will not start until the Telegraf creates */run/dcos/telegraf/dcos_statsd.sock*.
 (COPS-6355)
 - Marathon applications were not always scheduling new instances as expected.
 (COPS-6329)